LucasSAmaral/AutoCompleteDeelTest/README.md

 ```bash
 npm run install:both
 ```
-If you prefer to install them one at a time, you can run `npm run install:front` to install the frontend dependencies and `npm run install:back` to install the backend dependencies.
+Alternatively, you can install them one at a time by running `npm run install:front` to install the frontend dependencies, and `npm run install:back` to install the backend dependencies.

 ### Running the Applications